emrp/emrp2018_Moers_Trashbins/README.md

 Click on \
 `File->Examples->(Example from Custom Libraries)->Heltec ESP32 Dev-Boards->OLED->SSD1306SimpleDemo`.

+![choose_example](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/pictures/instruction/choose_example.jpg)

-Click the Upload button to upload the program to the board.
+Click the `Upload` button to upload the program to the board.
 Check the OLED display to see if it works.

 Open `Tools->Serial Monitor` to see the printed messages.
-Make sure the baudrate is set to `115200`
+Make sure the baudrate is set to `115200`.
+You can upload the program again or press the hardware reset button on the board to reset the program.

-![choose_example](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/master/pictures/instruction/choose_example.jpg)

 You can also try other examples within `Heltec ESP32 Dev-Boards`.